 The selection of all-inclusive resorts in Punta Cana can be overwhelming.
 There are over 45 properties and more than 80 all-inclusive resorts in this part of the Dominican Republic.
 So how to choose the right one when planning a vacation in Punta Cana?
 One could think that each all-inclusive resort is similar, but there are major differences to take care of.
 While it is difficult to find those differences just from the property description, it pays off to have people who know the resorts in the Dominican Republic personally.
-That’s why I have crafted a guideline of personal recommendations on how to find the best all-inclusive resort in Punta Cana.
+That’s why I have crafted a guideline of personal recommendations from dozens of resort stays on how to find the best all-inclusive resort in Punta Cana.

 - 1) Know your budget!